The Increasing Cybersecurity Attacks in Africa

 Banks in Lesotho and Angola have not been spared either.
 While these countries may not command the same economic clout as Nigeria or South Africa, they have become attractive targets for cybercriminals.
 The increasing connectivity and digitization of financial services in these nations have opened new avenues for cyber attacks.

 As you can see, African countries are a lucrative target for cyber attackers.
-The question is, why do cybercriminals earmark them?
+The question is, why do cyber criminals earmark them?

-Why is Africa Vulnerable to Cyber Attacks?
+Why is Africa vulnerable to cyber attacks?

 Cybersecurity attacks are rampant globally; however, several factors make African companies more susceptible to hackers.